AprilSylph/XKit-Rewritten/docs/Chapter 4.2 - Feature modules.md

 # Feature modules

-Every feature must have a module file to define what it is supposed to do when run on a Tumblr webpage.
+Every feature must have a JavaScript module file to define what modifications it should apply to a given Tumblr webpage.

 Feature module files are expected to export any of the named constants outlined in this document, as necessary to achieve the feature's intended behaviour.